Harvard Law School, J.D., 2000

 Yale University, B.A., 1997

-Darin Johnson is an Assistant Professor of Law at Howard University School of Law.
+Darin Johnson is an Associate Professor of Law at Howard University School of Law.
 Professor Johnson received his B.A. from Yale College in 1997 and his J.D. from Harvard Law School in 2000.
 At Harvard Law School, he was an Executive Editor of the Harvard Civil Rights-Civil Liberties Law Review.

 Professor Johnson was recognized by Harvard Law School with the Irving R. Kaufman Public Interest Fellowship, the Samuel Heyman Fellowship for Public Service, and the Wasserstein Public Interest Fellowship.
 During his final year of law school, Professor Johnson was selected as one of only two commissioned U.S. Army officers to serve in the Secretary of the Army General Counsel’s Office Honors Program at the Pentagon.
 He served as an Assistant General Counsel to the Army Secretariat for four years, completing his military service with the rank of Captain.

 After leaving the Pentagon, Professor Johnson continued to practice law as an attorney-adviser in the U.S. Department of State’s Office of the Legal Adviser.
 During his tenure with the Office of the Legal Adviser, Professor Johnson advised on a wide range of international legal issues, involving Middle Eastern, political-military, United Nations, and other multilateral matters.
 In 2007, he served as the Legal Adviser to the U.S. Embassy in Baghdad, Iraq.
 Professor Johnson also served on detail to the Office of the White House Counsel in 2011-12.
 After returning to the State Department in 2012, Professor Johnson served as Chief of Staff in the newly formed Office of the Special Coordinator for Middle East Transitions, which was tasked with coordinating U.S. assistance to politically transitioning countries in the Middle East and North Africa following the Arab Spring uprisings.
 He received several Departmental honors for his work.